google/cel-spec/doc/langdef.md

 e2` gives the same result as `!(e1 > e2)` as well as `(e1 < e2) || (e1 == e2)`
 when the expressions involved do not have side effects.

+### Overflow

+Arithmetic operations raise an error when the results exceed the range of the integer type (int, uint) or the timestamp or duration type.
+An error is also raised for conversions which exceed the range of the target type.

 ### Timezones

 Timezones are expressed in the following grammar: